One Piece (video game): Plot

 "Follow the adventures of Monkey D. Luffy and the Straw Hat Pirates and explore the Grand Line in search of the famed treasure, the "One Piece!"
 Use your stretchy Gum-Gum abilities to defeat marines and other pirates of the sea that you encounter on your journey!"

 Similar to the first One Piece video game, One Piece: Become the Pirate King!, the main game covers the East Blue Saga.

 Gameplay

 Control Monkey D. Luffy through platformer styled levels, with a one button masher combo system.
-Roronoa Zoro and other crew members can be used as summons and a total of 15 characters appear in the story mode.
-There are 12 different bosses, including Buggy and Smoker.
+Roronoa Zolo and other crew members can be used as summons and a total of 15 characters appear in the story mode.
+There are 12 different bosses, including Buggy the Clown and Chaser.
 Items that appear in the manga and anime are used as collectable treasure, which the player can revisit after initially clearing a stage.
 The stages also have interactive environment objects.

 This game uses some assets from the WonderSwan Color game One Piece Grand Battle: Swan Colosseum, a Japan-only title.